ph-x/tetris-lobby/README.md

 # NOTE
-currently, you need "vagrant ssh" first and run "python3 project/webroot/tetrisApp.py" to start service.
+currently, you need "vagrant ssh" first and run "python3 project/webroot/manage.py" to start service and debug.

 # README
 1. implement the local tetris game;